Understanding Shedding in Dogs

 While you cannot prevent your dog from shedding, there are a few ways you can manage it and make it comfortable for you and your dog.

-• Regular brushing: Brushing your dog's hair and with the right brush is of paramount importance.
+- Regular brushing: Brushing your dog's hair and with the right brush is of paramount importance.
 If you have a short-haired dog, a natural bristle brush should suffice.
 You can even use a glove that has bristles on its palm area.
 If your dog has long hair or is double-coated, you must use a slicker brush that reaches the undercoat and takes out the dead hair.
-You must keep brushing until you realise that the amount of hair coming out on the brush is much less than before.
+You must keep brushing until you realize that the amount of hair coming out on the brush is much less than before.

-• Keep your dog hydrated: Just like water is important for us, our dogs should always be provided with clean, freshwater to drink.
+- Keep your dog hydrated: Just like water is important for us, our dogs should always be provided with clean, fresh water to drink.
 It helps keep their skin hydrated and improves hair quality as well.

 Hair Fall in Dogs: When to Worry?